-- All districts must account for students who have health conditions that require additional nursing services.
-Oregon law (ORS 336.201) defines three levels of severity related to required nursing services: - Medically Complex: Are students who may have an unstable health condition and who may require daily professional nursing services. - Medically Fragile: Are students who may have a life-threatening health condition and who may require immediate professional nursing services. - Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services. - Staff and school administrators, in partnership with school nurses, or other school health providers, should work with interdisciplinary teams to address individual student needs.
-The school registered nurse (RN) is responsible for nursing care provided to individual students as outlined in ODE guidance and state law: - Communicate with parents and health care providers to determine return to school status and current needs of the student. - Coordinate and update other health services the student may be receiving in addition to nursing services.
-This may include speech language pathology, occupational therapy, physical therapy, as well as behavioral and mental health services. - Modify Health Management Plans, Care Plans, IEPs, or 504 or other student-level medical plans, as indicated, to address current health care considerations. - The RN practicing in the school setting should be supported to remain up to date on current guidelines and access professional support such as evidence-based resources from the Oregon School Nurses Association. - Service provision should consider health and safety as well as legal standards. - Work with an interdisciplinary team to meet requirements of ADA and FAPE. - High-risk individuals may meet criteria for exclusion during a local health crisis. - Refer to updated state and national guidance and resources such as: - US Department of Education Supplemental Fact Sheet: Addressing the Risk of COVID-19 in Preschool, Elementary and Secondary Schools While Serving Children with Disabilities from March 21, 2020. - ODE guidance updates for Special Education.
-Example from March 11, 2020. - OAR 581-015-2000 Special Education, requires districts to provide 'school health services and school nurse services' as part of the 'related services' in order 'to assist a child with a disability to benefit from special education'. - OAR 333-019-0010 Public Health: Investigation and Control of Diseases: General Powers and
+- ☑ All districts must account for students who have health conditions that require additional nursing services.
+Oregon law (ORS 336.201) defines three levels of severity related to required nursing services: - Medically Complex: Are students who may have an unstable health condition and who may require daily professional nursing services. - Medically Fragile: Are students who may have a lifethreatening health condition and who may require immediate professional nursing services. - Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services. - ☑ Staff and school administrators, in partnership with school nurses, or other school health providers, should work with interdisciplinary teams to address individual student needs.
+The school registered nurse (RN) is responsible for nursing care provided to individual students as outlined in ODE guidance and state law: - Communicate with parents and health care providers to determine return to school status and current needs of the student - Coordinate and update other health services the student may be receiving in addition to nursing services.
+This may include speech language pathology, occupational therapy, physical therapy, as well as behavioral and mental health services. - Modify Health Management Plans, Care Plans, IEPs, or 504 or other student-level medical plans, as indicated, to address current health care considerations. - The RN practicing in the school setting should be supported to remain up to date on current guidelines and access professional support such as evidence-based resources from the Oregon School Nurses Association. - Service provision should consider health and safety as well as legal standards. - Work with an interdisciplinary team to meet requirements of ADA and FAPE. - High-risk individuals may meet criteria for exclusion during a local health crisis.

-- Our students are all on-site and are not a high-risk population for physical conditions. - For our medically fragile students, we will work with the student and partner with their QMHP (quality mental health professional) whom they work with to provide appropriate counseling and support for said individual. - We will connect with the nursing and medical doctors on-site (all schools in our MESD Alliance have them on-site, daily) and will communicate with parents and staff at the site to determine school status and the current needs of the student. - We have uploaded guidance and supporting documents that speak to the protocol for emergency policies (including updated COVID-19 plans) as well as reopening plan phase 1. - We will share this information with our MESD Nursing department as well. - > Student readiness for school is a frequent conversation we have with our partners on-site.
-Truly, our intention is to have every student who is able to attend school do so (and we have a high attendance rate i.e., over 97%). - If students receive additional support, we will follow CDC guidelines and protocols while serving the student, in accordance with this plan. - The site nurses are up to date on guidelines and professional support from OSNA. - Special education services will be provided on-site and in accordance with student IEPs, facility guidelines and CDC requirements.
-Our Sped team meets with school and on-site staff to meet the requirements of ADA and FAPE (this is a monthly meeting that already takes place). - We have identified high-risk individuals who may meet the criteria for exclusion during a local health crisis such as this.
+- Our students are all on-site and are not a high-risk population for physical conditions. - For our medically fragile students, we will work with the student and partner with their QMHP (quality mental health professional) whom they work with to provide appropriate counseling and support for said individual. - We will connect with the nursing and medical doctors on-site (all schools in our MESD Alliance have them on-site, daily) and will communicate with parents and staff at the site to determine school status and the current needs of the student. - We have uploaded guidance and supporting documents that speak to the protocol for emergency policies (including updated COVID-19 plans) as well as reopening plan phase 1. - We will share this information with our MESD Nursing department as well.

+- Student readiness for school is a frequent conversation we have with our partners on-site.
+Truly, our intention is to have every student who is able to attend school do so (and we have a high attendance rate - i.e., over 97%). - If students receive additional support, we will follow CDC guidelines and protocols while serving the student, in accordance with this plan. - The site nurses are up to date on guidelines and professional support from OSNA.